igorkll/Gnubox-Maker/README.md

 ## bugs
 * HDMI audio does not work on orange pi zero 3 (it works on raspberry pi 64)
+* WIFI does not work on orange pi zero 3 (it works on raspberry pi 64)
 * "screen idle time" does not work on wayland
 * x11 mode does not work on Raspberry pi 64
+* there is a rather long loading time on the orange pi zero 3.
+This is due to the platform features.
+It may take ~20 seconds from the power supply to the appearance of your logo.

 ## supported platforms
 * x86_64 (BIOS, UEFI)